Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Method

 The process of encoding vectorized input consists of two primary stages.
 In the first stage, vector features are aggregated into polyline features.
 In the second stage, polyline features are encoded considering interaction awareness.

-\textbf{1) Polyline Encoder:} All the three types of polylines are encoded by a shared polyline encoder based on attention mechanism.
-As illustrated in Fig. \ref{Fig. 3}, given a polyline $P = \{v_1, v_2, \cdots, v_m\}$, vector features are firstly embedded through a MLP layer to expand the dimension and then added with position embeddings to get the vector embeddings $\{e_1, e_2, \cdots, e_m\}$.
+\textbf{1) Polyline Encoder:} All three types of polylines are encoded by a shared polyline encoder based on attention mechanism.
+As illustrated in Fig. \ref{Fig. 3}, given a polyline $P = \{v^i_1, v^i_2, \cdots, v^i_m \}$, vector features are firstly embedded through a MLP layer to expand and unify the dimension and then added with position embeddings to get the vector embeddings $\{e_1, e_2, \cdots, e_m\}$.
 Specially, we introduce a learnable token $c$ and concatenate it with other vector embeddings to obtain the multi-head self-attention (MSA) input $\{c, e_1, e_2, \cdots, e_m\}$.
-After a MSA layer, the information of all other tokens is aggregated on the learnable token, which is treated as polyline feature $h_P$.
+After a MSA layer, the information of all other tokens is aggregated on the learnable token, which is treated as a polyline feature $h_P$.

 \textbf{2) Interaction-Aware Transformer:} Social interaction modeling is a standard method to capture the interactions between agents \cite{22, 24}.
-We go one step further by jointly modeling the interactions between agents, scene context, and occlusion for the inference task.
+Besides, agent behaviors are constrained by the road context and influenced by the occlusion areas.
+Therefore, we go one step further by jointly modeling the interactions between agents, road context, and occlusion for the inference task.
 We use a transformer \cite{25} encoder composed of 6 layers to model the high-order interactions on these features.
 Each transformer layer consists of a MSA block followed by a position-wise fully connected feed-forward network (FFN).
 A residual connection is added after each block, followed by a LN.